Daniel-Bradbury/worlds-worst-hello-world/README.md

 # World's Worst Hello World
 This is a random thing that I made in one day for no reason.

-#### The goal: to use as many languages as possible to make a simple "Hello World" message.
+#### The goal: to make a simple "Hello World" message but every letter is a different programming language.

 If you (for some reason) want to run this, go to the cloned folder and type in these commands: